carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 .. note::

-  Code generation supported for Pentium processors and up

   #.
 Code generation supported for Pentium processors and up
   #.
 Code generation supported for 32-bit ABI only
   #.
 No native code generation